nowtechnologies/cpp-logger/README.md

 `double`    |formatted numeric value in exponential form|yes anything else, like pure `int`|`-=unknown=-`|no

-The logger was initially designed for 32-bit embedded environment with possible few binary-to-printed converter template function instantiation.
+TODO rewrite The logger was initially designed for 32-bit embedded environment with possible few binary-to-printed converter template function instantiation.
 From 8 to 32 bit numbers only the 32-bit versions will be created.
 Using 64-bit numbers makes the compiler create the 64-bit version(s) as well, depending on the signedness of the numbers to log.